Deliver Your AI Stack Where Their Data Lives

 Full Stack Support

-Tensor9 ingests your existing Terraform or Kubernetes manifests and compiles them for any target environment, automatically translating managed services (like RDS) into local equivalents without code rewrites.
+Tensor9 ingests your existing Terraform or Kubernetes manifests and compiles them for any target environment — translating managed services like RDS, SQS, and managed vector databases into local equivalents, without code rewrites.

 Unified Observability

 Treat distributed customer deployments like a single SaaS fleet.
-Stream logs, metrics, and traces from every customer back to your central dashboard for real-time health monitoring, while ensuring sensitive customer prompts and training data never leave their perimeter.
+Stream logs, metrics, and traces from every customer back to your central dashboard for real-time health monitoring, while ensuring sensitive data never leaves their perimeter.

 Customer Controls